xFrednet/TFL5-improve-lint-list-performance/sections/02-specification.md

 ### Requirements by the Rust Infrastructure Team
 <!-- Reviewed: 1x rewritten -->
-The Rust Infrastructure team has created a set of guidelines that static websites affiliated with the Rust project should fulfill to be hosted and managed by them.
-Clippy is an official Rust project and the website itself presents static content, the guidelines, therefore, apply to the website.
+The Rust Infrastructure team has created a set of guidelines which static websites affiliated with the Rust project should fulfill to be hosted and managed by them.
+Clippy is an official Rust project and the website itself presents static content.
+Therefore, the guidelines apply to the website.
 The requirements are as follows [@rust-forge.static-websites]:

 * "The website must be managed by a Rust team, or be officially affiliated with the project."
     * This point excludes community projects due to finite resources of the infrastructure team.